omar-sheta/rust/rust_book/day2/README.md

-Certainly!
-The README file can be tailored to reflect your personal learning journey with Rust.
-Here's an example based on the code snippet you provided:

----

 # My Rust Learning Journey

 This repository documents my progress as I learn Rust, a programming language focused on performance, concurrency, and memory safety.